Differential Pairs Without Ground: Is it a Problem?

 - The parasitic capacitance back to the reference planes allows a displacement current to propagate in the ground plane.

 Here, to provide a “return path,” we don’t really need a ground plane.
-Imagine if we slowly increased the distance between the ground planes and the traces in the above figure.
+Imagine if we slowly increased the distance between the ground plane and the traces in the above figure.
 All electric field lines emanating from the positive trace would terminate at the negative trace.
 This explains the definition of differential impedance: it is the impedance between the two traces due to their mutual coupling.
 This also helps explain why signal levels in a differential pair are read as the difference between the values on each trace.

 This is where someone will ask: “How does the current flow from the positive trace into the negative trace?
 It must happen through the IC!”
 Oddly enough, Lee Ritchey claims to know of a textbook that shows this specific graphic on the cover.
 Rather than asking where current flows, I suggest engineers get away from this idea that current “flows” anywhere like water in a pipe.